“No army can withstand the strength of an idea whose time has come.”

 Where do creative ideas come from?
-Whenever I come across a new novel or short story that intrigues me or see a fabulous play or musical, the question arises: How did someone think this up?
+Whenever I come across a new novel or short story that intrigues me or see a fabulous play or musical, this question floats to the surface.
+How did someone think this up?
 I wonder.
 I’m sure you’ve asked yourself the same thing.

-Charles Frazier said that his book Nightwoods grew out of a location he saw in his mind: a lake, an abandoned lodge, a small town.
-Once he had fully imagined the place he wanted to write about, he began to people it with characters and he was off and running.
+Charles Frazier said that his new book, Nightwoods, grew out of a location that he saw in his mind: a lake, an abandoned lodge, a small town.
+Once he had fully imagined the place he wanted to write about, he began to people it with characters.

 This started me thinking about inspirational triggers: the tiny seed of an idea, a whisper of the mind, a dream, a chance conversation, a haunting image — the many ways in which the first blush of a story arises.